 The defendant in State v.
 Recuenco was found guilty by a jury of second degree assault followed by a special verdict that he was armed with a deadly weapon.
 The assault involved the defendant assaulting his wife with a gun.
-The trial court imposed a sentence enhance- ment based on the defendant being armed with a firearm.
-The enhancement for a firearm is significantly greatly than that for a deadly weapon.
+The trial court imposed a sentence enhancement based on the defendant being armed with a firearm.
+The enhancement for a firearm is significantly greater than that for a deadly weapon.

 The court also reaffirmed as in State v.
 Hughes, No. 74147-6 (Wash.
 April 14, 2005), that Blakely violations may never be deemed harmless.

-This is a good thing and long live those that fullfilled their oath to uphold the Constitution.
+This is a good thing and long live those that fulfilled their oath to uphold the Constitution.